sagittaracc/suql/README.md

 </p>

 ### What is this?
-SuQL is syntactic sugar for SQL used by [SuQL Script](https://github.com/sagittaracc/suql-script).
+SuQL is syntactic sugar for SQL.

 ### How does this work?
 Click on the image below to see the whole demo on YouTube.